Deciding on a wood for a desk is often the hardest part of the project.

 - Good character in finished desk top

-There are thousands of desk plans that use dimensional 2×4’s or 2×6’s from a big box store.
+Thousands of desk plans use dimensional 2x4s or 2x6s from a big box store.

-And while this is an acceptable wood, it has it’s limitations in being soft, typically comes wet and needs to be dried and does not accept dark stain well.
+And while this is an acceptable wood, it has its limitations in being soft, typically coming wet and needing to be dried, and does not accept dark stains well.

 Tools Needed